Submit a request to Facilities Management to have work performed

 An approved Space Request or Change Form (PDF) must be submitted before any change of use or modification to the space is performed.

-The Associate Vice President for Facilities, in conjunction with the President's Council, will evaluate all approved space requests and will provide their recommendations to address the programmatic space needs.
+The Vice President for Operations, in conjunction with the President's Council, will evaluate all approved space requests and will provide their recommendations to address the programmatic space needs.

 Factors in Assigning Space